Are you ready to get started? Choose your package, and we will begin today!

 I have set up two options that I hope will offer everyone a chance to participate:

-- One of a kind, confidential, paid personal statement review service
+- One-of-a-kind, confidential, paid personal statement review service

-- A collaborative free one (in the comments section)
+- A collaborative, free one (in the comments section)

 Private, One-On-One Personal Statement Review Service